hennypurwadi/spam_classifier/README.md

 ![diagram flow](https://github.com/hennypurwadi/spam_classifier/blob/main/spam_filter/docs/images/ham_wordcloud.jpeg)

 ## Compared several Machine Learning Model's performance:
-Among various classifiers in this project, Multinomial Naïve bayes has displayed very good performance, with accuracy of 99%, precision of 98%, 93% recall, and 96% f1-score.
-Therefore, this top performer model will be used to classify new data.

 ![ML performence](https://github.com/hennypurwadi/spam_classifier/blob/main/spam_filter/docs/images/ML_performance.jpg)

 ## Evaluation
 The confusion matrix is a table that summarizes the classification to predict different classes.
 One axis of the confusion matrix represents the label predicted by the model, while the other axis represents the actual label.
 (Burkov, A., 2019, p.
 65)

 Based on confusion matrix output, this research used four effective measures: